david-lively/element_cs/README.md

 As they say, hindsight is 20/20.

 It occurred to me that all of the vertical boundary intersections are equally spaced in X and Y (based on the slope of the ray).
 The same goes for the horizontal and the diagonal intersections.
 (Where "intersection" indicates a point at which the height map must be sampled.)
-You would need an initial ray cast to find the first sample point of each of the three types (horizontal, vertical and diagonal), but after that, it's just addition.
+The initial sample positions could be calculated directly from the starting position and slope of the ray.

 ```
   prev_height = sample(startPixel);